another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 * Target child values reward more when shared with non-target child.
 * Non-target child improves his/her behavior.

-## 15. Troubleshooting: Advanced Techniques ― Group Program
+## 15. Troubleshooting ― Group Program

 **`Group Program`** is a program that relies on providing a rewarding consequence to those involved, *only when all parties* have completed the behavior.